ElKinoflop/Vozvan/README.md

 <img src="https://github.com/ElKinoflop/Vozvan/blob/main/images/Vozvan%20Encoder%20Board%20Wiring.jpg" alt="Vozvan Encoder Board Wiring">

 <h1>Disclaimer</h1>
 I have made a note of what variants of the case have been tested and which haven't.
-However you are ordering and your own risk and there are no guarantees that you end up with a functional item.
+However you are ordering at your own risk and there are no guarantees that you end up with a functional item.
 If you do notice any mistakes please contact me (Discord username elkinoflop) so I can fix them.

 <img src="https://github.com/ElKinoflop/Vozvan/blob/main/images/PXL_20250111_085030856.MP~2.jpg" alt="Vozvan Keyboard Photo">